micag2025/llmed_certification_FineTuneFlow/README.md

 - Sample Size: 2,000 training samples, 200 validation samples.
 - Preprocessing:
   - Tokenization with BART tokenizer.
-  - Input truncation (max length 768), target truncation (max length 128).
+  - Input truncation (max length 768), target truncation (max length 192).
   - Splitting into training and validation sets.

-Focus is on flow of data into fine-tuning pipeline rather than dataset collection or cleaning.
+Here the focus is on _flow of data into fine-tuning pipeline_ rather than dataset collection or cleaning.

 **Model Benchmarking**